lessthanoptimal/BoofCV/README.md

 ## IntelliJ

 You will need to import the Gradle project into IntelliJ.
-Verified to work in IntelliJ IDEA 13.1.x.
+Verified to work in IntelliJ IDEA 13 and beyond.

 ### Install IntelliJ Gradle Plug-In
 1. File -> Settings -> Plugins